ArthTechnologies/quartz/README.md

 # Quartz

 Quartz is a backend for Arth Panel, a lightweight self-hosted Minecraft server panel.
 Quartz is made with Node and Express.
-For testing purposes, there is an instance of quartz you can use at https://api.arthmc.xyz/

-## How to run with docker

-1. Download the image from docker hub with the command `sudo docker pull arthmc/quartz:latest`
-2. Run the image with `sudo docker run -p 4000:4000 -e STRIPE-KEY=yourstripekey arthmc/quartz:latest`.
-To change the port, replace the first 4000 with the port number you want.
-3. **Pocketbase will also need to be installed.** While there is no official docker image, installing it locally is very easy.
-Just download their executable file, and run `./pocketbase serve --http "0.0.0.0:[port]"`.

 ## How to run without docker

 1. Grab the source code with `git clone https://codeberg.org/arth/quartz`
 2. Install the packages with `npm i`
 3. Run with `node run`

+## How to configure

+- stores/settings.json is where you can modify settings.
+- stores/secrets.json is where you can enter your stripe key if you want payments enabled.

+## How to run with docker (Unsupported)

+1. Download the image from docker hub with the command `sudo docker pull arthmc/quartz:latest`
+2. Run the image with `sudo docker run -p 4000:4000 arthmc/quartz:latest`.
+To change the port, replace the first 4000 with the port number you want.

 # Dependencies

 - Arth Uses the `curl` command to download plugins and the `convert` command to downscale images.
 If you want these functionalities, you'll need to install those commands.

 # Contributing